 "Those with sensitive skin are more often likely to have contact allergies, of which fragrance is a common allergic trigger or allergen," says Blair Murphy-Rose, MD, a cosmetic and medical dermatologist with Laser & Skin Surgery Center of New York and clinical instructor of dermatology at NY Presbyterian Hospital – Weill Cornell Medical Center.

-If you have sensitive skin, look for gentle body washes that incorporate moisturizers and don't have that classic body-wash smell, Dr. Murphy-Rose recommends.
+If you have sensitive skin, look for gentle, fragrance-free body washes that incorporate moisturizers, Dr. Murphy-Rose recommends.

 The Best Fragrance-Free Body Washes for Sensitive Skin